timofurrer/w1thermsensor/README.md

 ## Setup

-You just need a w1 therm sensor. <br>
+The following hardware is needed:

-Some of them can be bought here: [Adafruit: DS18B20](https://www.adafruit.com/search?q=DS18B20) <br>
+* w1 therm compatible sensor (some of them can be bought here: [Adafruit: DS18B20](https://www.adafruit.com/search?q=DS18B20))
+* wires to connect the sensor to your board (you might need a breadboard, too)
-I've used a Raspberry Pi with an GPIO Breakout (Pi Cobbler).
-Other hardware like the Beagle Bone are supported, too.
+* a board like the Raspberry Pi or the Beagle Bone)

 ## Installation

 ### From PIP

-This possibility is supported on all distribution:
+This possibility is supported on all distributions:

     pip install w1thermsensor